 The Section developed out of the WSBA Civil Rights Committee, which had been a standing committee since the Bar was formed in 1933.

-Section Executive Committee Elections
+2021 Section Executive Committee Elections

 Honoring a Legacy

 The mission of the Civil Rights Law Section is to educate and advocate for civil liberties and equal rights in the context of the legal issues of Washington state residents.
-Included in the statement are highlights of how the section is advocating their mission in 2016-2017.

 WSBA Civil Rights Law Section Annual Awards

 Each year, the Civil Rights Law Section recognizes individuals or organizations who have made a notable contribution to the cause of civil rights.
-Recipients are persons or entities who have championed the cause of equality for impoverished, underserved, minority or disabled populations in Washington state.
+Recipients are persons or entities who have championed the cause of equality for impoverished, under-served, minority or disabled populations in Washington state.
 Examples of exemplary work in this area would include, but are not limited to, those who regularly fight on local or state government levels for expansion or defense of civil rights protections, or who represent or advocate on behalf of people or issues concerning civil rights or basic human rights.

 Distinguished Service Award

-Civic Leader Award
+Frances B. North Civic Leader Award

 Recipients are attorneys, individuals or organizations that represent or advocate on behalf of people or legal issues regarding civil rights, civil liberties, or basic human rights such as freedom from discrimination, protection from abuse, or obtaining essential human services such as food, healthcare and shelter.